 Grunting

-It may also grunt when it feels trapped or confined and can’t escape.
-Grunting is also common with a stressed rat because it may do so to express emotions about a stressful situation to other rats.
+They may also grunt when they feel trapped or confined and can’t escape.
+Grunting is also a common way for them to express their emotions about a stressful situation to other members of their pack.

 Rat Body Language

-Aside from using verbal expressions, rats also communicate through body language.
-Rats are social animals that live in colonies, and they can communicate and show affection by licking and grooming each other.
+Rats communicate through body language in addition to verbal expressions.
+They are social animals that communicate and show affection by licking and grooming each other.

-Female rats on heat communicate by flapping their ears rapidly, while males respond by chasing after them and trying to mount them.
-Alpha male rats display their dominance by grooming submissive rats aggressively.
+Females on heat communicate by flapping their ears rapidly, while males respond by chasing after them and trying to mount them.
+Alphas display their dominance by grooming submissive rats aggressively.

 Other ways rats communicate using body language include: